 Downtown Los Angeles isn’t just one neighborhood: it’s a cluster of pedestrian-friendly enclaves where you can sample an eclectic mix of flavors, wander through world-class museums, and enjoy great live performances or sports events.

 As you venture into the different neighborhoods of Downtown—Chinatown, Little Tokyo, and El Pueblo de Los Angeles—take advantage of the tastes, sounds, and sights.
-Eat roasted duck in Chinatown, red bean cakes in Little Tokyo, or pickled cactus on Olvera Street.
+Eat roast duck in Chinatown, red bean cakes in Little Tokyo, or pickled cactus on Olvera Street.
 Spend time browsing at the Grand Central Market, where stalls are filled with colorful locally grown produce and homemade treats such as tamales and olive bread.
 The market recently received a makeover, and is now offering everything from Texan barbecue to Thai-style chicken over rice.
 For art lovers, the Geffen Contemporary at MOCA has one of the most important modern and contemporary art collections, and those who are fans of architecture should make a point to see another Gehry creation, the Walt Disney Concert Hall, or the massive, geometrically designed Cathedral of Our Lady for the Angels.